sadinus/github-actions-complete-guide/README.md

 # Output vs Artifact

 Output is just a value like filename, artifact is a zip file containing an actual files.

+# Caching

+It saves the result of some steps, so in next job it can be used from cache.

+`actions/cache@v4`